REVOLUTION ~ SIDE B

 all of time and, see how well you do.
 Like Paul writes elsewhere, "for all have sinned and fall short of the glory of God" Romans 3:23.

 Obviously changing the word "sin" to "seething mass within" (like the Encyclopedia Britannica), "dark core of human personality", (like some modern scientists), "anti-human rights", "negative societal behavior" or calling sin

-sin causes, clearly displayed both in the historical record and in the 21st Century daily media news (who's trying to kid Who?).
+sin causes, clearly displayed both in the historical record and in the 21st Century daily media news (just who's trying to kid Who?).

-Like Paul teaches us, while we are free to "do all things", obviously not everything is in our best interest and, we should use our freedom wisely to care about each other, rather than to sow destruction upon ourselves and
+Like Paul teaches us, while under God's grace we are free to "do all things", obviously not everything is in our best interest and, we should use our freedom wisely to care about each other, rather than to sow destruction upon ourselves and

 other people.
-While we are free to jump off of a high building without any parachute, drink two cases of beer at a party and/or, eat twelve dozen donuts at the same party, perhaps most of us wouldn't necessarily wish to try.
+While we are free to jump off of a high building without any parachute, drink two cases of beer and eat twelve dozen donuts at the same party, perhaps most of us wouldn't necessarily wish to try.
 What is

 Freedom is not only about what we can do, freedom is also about what we don't have to do, don't want to do and, freedom is about putting off what is too hard for now until later, when it becomes